 Equally as important to healthy adolescent development is ACPD's commitment to design a high-quality, culturally responsive program.
 The term cultural responsiveness generally refers to an approach that considers and responds to individuals' cultural frame of reference, including demographic, sociopolitical, and other contextual characteristics.
 When applied to youth programming, a culturally responsive approach takes into account the cultural characteristics, experiences, and perspectives of youth in the design and implementation of the program.
-Research suggests that an effective implementation of a culturally responsive program makes youth, particularly those from ethnic and racial minorities, feel safe and valued and better prepared for their futures.15 To improve youth's successful participation in program activities, ACPD will take on a culturally responsive approach across three main program components: structure, staffing, and program design.
+Research suggests that an effective implementation of a culturally responsive program makes youth, particularly those from ethnic and racial minorities, feel safe and valued and better prepared for their futures.15 To improve youth's successful participation in program components: structure, staffing, and program design.